sanonone/kektordb/README.md

 > [!TIP]
 > **Docker Support:** Prefer containers?
 A `Dockerfile` is included in the root for building your own images.

-**KektorDB is an embeddable, in-memory vector database designed for simplicity and speed.**
+**KektorDB is the missing memory layer for your Local AI Agents.**

-It bridges the gap between raw HNSW libraries and complex distributed databases.
-Written in pure Go, it runs as a single binary or embeds directly into your application, providing a complete **RAG Pipeline**, **Hybrid Search**, and **Persistence** out of the box.
+It is an embeddable, in-memory vector database written in pure Go.
+It bridges the gap between raw HNSW libraries and complex distributed systems, providing a complete **Agentic RAG Pipeline**, **Graph Memory**, and **Visual Dashboard** out of the box.

 > *Built with the philosophy of SQLite: Serverless option, zero dependencies, and easy to manage.*